ASSISTIVE TECHNOLOGY LAB

 11. Notify AT Lab Staff if you need a workstation with an attached scanner.
 An appointment may be required during times of peak usage.
 Students may not store the images on the hard disk of the computer.

-12. Contact the DRC Technical Manager to request training on any available assistive hardware or software.
+12. Contact the Accessibility and Testing Technical Manager to request training on any available assistive hardware or software.

 13. Report any problems immediately to the Lab Assistant on duty.
 Do not try to fix the equipment yourself.